flexmonster/api-data-source/spec.md

 Format is the same as above
 ```

 ### 2.3.6.
-Example with inlcude/exclude fiter by members by several fields
+Example with include/exclude members filter on several fields
 **Request**
 ```json
 {